COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: LLM-Based Experiments

 \subsection{Experimental Settings}

-\compactparagraph{Datasets} We use the UltraFeedback dataset, specifically its binarized version for preference fine-tuning.\footnote{ \url{https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized}.} It contains 64K data examples consisting of a user instruction and a positive-negative output pair annotated by GPT-4.
-The instructions in this dataset span a wide range of types, making it well-suited for studying preference optimization in practical settings.
-Since we focus on online and iterative preference optimization, only the instructions are used because the output pairs will be generated and annotated online.
-In addition, to reduce the computational cost, the instructions are randomly split into 6 equal-size subsets.
-Each subset therefore contains around 10K instructions and is used in one training iteration.

-\compactparagraph{Preference Oracle} The preference oracle we used is Llama-3-OffsetBias-8B~\citep{park2024offsetbias}, which is a pairwise preference model that predicts which output is better given an instruction and a pair of outputs.
-Fine-tuned from Meta-Llama-3-8B-Instruct~\citep{dubey2024llama3herdmodels}, it achieves strong performance on various human preference alignment benchmarks in RewardBench~\citep{lambert2024rewardbench}.
-We selected it as the preference oracle for its balance of computational efficiency and alignment with human preferences, making it suitable for iterative preference optimization.
+\compactparagraph{Instruction Set.} Our training experiments are conducted on the 64K instructions from the UltraFeedback dataset, which covers a broad range of instruction types and is well-suited and widely used for studying preference optimization in practical scenarios.

+\compactparagraph{Preference Oracle.} We choose a mixture of two BT reward models as the preference oracle to simulate the preference diversity among human annotators.
+Specifically, the win rate of an output $y_a$ over $y_b$ parameterized by a mixture of two BT reward models $r_1$ and $r_2$ is

+The two reward models used are Skywork-Reward-Llama-3.1-8B-v0.2~\citep{liu2024skywork} and ArmoRM-Llama3-8B-v0.1~\citep{wang2024interpretable}, both achieving strong performance on various human preference alignment benchmarks in RewardBench~\citep{lambert2024rewardbench}.

-\compactparagraph{Preference Data Generation} To construct the preference data, i.e., output pairs with a preference annotation specifying which one is better, we adopt the setting of \cite{zhang2024iterative} by sampling 5 candidate outputs for each instruction with a temperature of 0.8 and applying the preference oracle to compare all the output pairs constructed.
-The best and the worst candidate outputs, derived from the pairwise comparison results, are then selected to form a data point.
+\compactparagraph{Preference Data Generation.} To construct the preference data, i.e., output pairs with a preference annotation specifying which one is better, we adopt the setting of \citet{zhang2024iterative} by sampling 5 candidate outputs for each instruction with a temperature of 0.8 and applying the preference oracle to select the best and the worst candidates to form a data point.